 When there are no more visible yellow flames, and a right ember is there, you can fire again.
 The layer of embers is suitable when the pieces of wood begin to disintegrate and the bottom of the stove is covered by embers.
+Carefully open the door to prevent smoke and embers from escaping.
 Put at least two pieces of wood into the stove, weighing up to 1 kg each.
 Do not regulate the stove again as the HWAM® AutopilotTM will do this, but the temperature can be adjusted with the air control knob (1).
-Turning it to minimum (counter-clockwise) will reduce the rate of combustion and make the stove burn slower.
-Turning to maximum (clockwise) will increase the rate of combustion and make the stove burn faster.
+Moving it down will reduce the rate of combustion and the stove will burn slower.
+Moving it up will increase the temperature and the stove will burn faster.
 Wait until the layer of embers is suitably low before stoking again.